fshp971/adv-ICL/README.md

-# "Short-length" Adversarial Training Helps LLMs Defend "Long-length" Jailbreak Attacks: Theoretical and Empirical Evidence
+# Short-length Adversarial Training Helps LLMs Defend Long-length Jailbreak Attacks: Theoretical and Empirical Evidence

-This is the official repository for the preprint ["Short-length Adversarial Training Helps LLMs Defend Long-length Jailbreak Attacks: Theoretical and Empirical Evidence"](https://arxiv.org/abs/2502.04204) by Shaopeng Fu, Liang Ding, and Di Wang.
+This is the official repository for the preprint [**"Short-length Adversarial Training Helps LLMs Defend Long-length Jailbreak Attacks: Theoretical and Empirical Evidence"**](https://arxiv.org/abs/2502.04204) by Shaopeng Fu, Liang Ding, Jingfeng Zhang, and Di Wang.

+## News

+- 06/2025: An update version of the paper will be released on [arXiv](https://arxiv.org/abs/2502.04204v2).
+- 02/2025: The paper was released on [arXiv](https://arxiv.org/abs/2502.04204v1).

 ## Installation